I tested Kolari ND filters

 In the meantime, if you want to read more, I invite you to read our full article explaining in detail how to choose your ND filter.

-From now on, we’ll try to test more and more photo equipment and accessories.
-If you are a brand interested in a photo test, feel free to contact us!
+From now on, we’ll try to test more and more photography gear and accessories.
+If you are a brand interested in a photography gear review, feel free to contact us!

 See you soon.